 Line 407 should include revenues received from customers paid directly to the payphone service provider, including all coin-in-the-box revenues.
 Do not deduct commission payments to premises' owners.

-Line 307 (Carrier's Carrier) Other Local Telecommunications Service Revenues Line 307 (Carrier's Carrier) Other Local refeconfinancations Service Revenues Line 408 (End User) Line 400 (End User)
+Line 307 (Carrier's Carrier) Other Local Telecommunications Service Revenues Line 408 (End User)